Study environment - Hydropower Development - Master´s degree programme - 2 years - Trondheim

-The Department of Hydraulic and Environmental Engineering at the Norwegian University of Science and Technology (NTNU) is engaged in research and scientific services in determining how to develop hydropower resources while considering technological, environmental and economic conditions in a balanced way.
+The Department of Civil and Environmental Engineering at NTNU is engaged in research and scientific services in determining how to develop hydropower resources while considering technological, environmental and economic conditions in a balanced way.
 The Hydropower Development programme was evaluated by external referees in 2005 and was found to be "international state of the art and possibly superior product".

 The programme consistently incorporates international experience and hydropower development practice outside Norway.
 The teaching staff has relevant international experience and include professors from NTNU as well as experts from the hydropower industry.